-- (a) All transmission and accessory equipment shall be grouped as closely as technically possible. - (b) Ground-based equipment may be located within the rights-of-way on a case-by- case basis, if the Manager of Public Works determines that the location will protect the public health, safety and welfare of persons and vehicles using the public right-of-way.
+- (a) All transmission and accessory equipment shall be grouped as closely as technically possible enclosed within a secure compound area. - (b) Ground-based equipment may be located within the rights-of-way on a case-bycase basis, if the Manager of Public Works determines that the location will protect the public health, safety and welfare of persons and vehicles using the public right-of-way.